How to Replace a Polaris ATV Master Cylinder

 NOTE: This step enables you to slide in the brake switch and visually confirm that the tabs have clicked into place.

 Step 13.
 Rotate the entire assembly back around the handlebar to its proper position, then reattach the brake line.
-You’ll want to line up the brake line so that it runs down the handlebar.
-Remember to include the washers both in front of and behind the hose fitting before tightening the bolt.
+Line up the brake line so that it runs down the handlebar, and remember to include the washers both in front of and behind the hose fitting before tightening the bolt.

 Step 14.
 Replace the brake handle by inserting it into the cavity for it, which is found on the side of the of the master cylinder assembly nearest the handlebar grip.
 Insert the pin through the hole in the master cylinder body and then secure it using the circlip.